 NASA IG Issues Another Harsh Report On NASA Management of Mobile Launcher-2

-NASA’s Office of Inspector General is again expressing deep concern about NASA’s management of Mobile Launcher-2, an enormous transporter needed to haul Space Launch System rockets to the launch pad for the Artemis program.
+NASA’s Office of Inspector General is again expressing deep concern about NASA’s management of Mobile Launcher-2, an enormous structure needed to haul Space Launch System rockets to the launch pad for the Artemis program.
 A report two years ago blamed both the prime contractor, Bechtel, and NASA for poor management.
 NASA itself now estimates the cost will be more than three times what was planned with delivery over four years late, but the OIG thinks it will be a lot more money and even later.

 The scathing OIG report issued in 2022 echoed concerns raised by NASA Administrator Bill Nelson about Bechtel, but criticized NASA, too.
 The new report is similarly blunt.